ShahinSecLab/Write-Ups/writeups/01-llmnr-poisoning/README.md

 ### Step 3 — Trigger from Victim Machine

-On Windows victim, open File Explorer and type:
+On the victim machine, I opened File Explorer and typed:
 ```
 \\fakeshare
 ```
+Since fakeshare does not exist, Windows could not find it through DNS and sent an LLMNR request on the network.

-In my case, my victim machine name is Victim 2
+In my lab, the victim machine name was VICTIM-2.

 <p align="center">
   <img src="/writeups//01-llmnr-poisoning/images/step3-1.png" width="600">
 </p>

-Windows tries DNS → fails → broadcasts LLMNR → Responder catches it.

-## In the attacker machine, the captured credentials will be displayed like this
+Windows first tried DNS, but it could not find the hostname.
+It then sent an LLMNR request on the network, which was captured by Responder.

+### Captured Credentials

+On my Kali machine, Responder captured the victim's NTLMv2 authentication attempt and displayed the following information:

 ```
 [SMB] NTLMv2-SSP Client   : fe80::1ba4:8be8:5787:2d63